zerovm/zrt/lib/mapreduce/doc/README.md

 		char *data;
 	} Buffer;

-Items has fixed size.
+Buffer item has fixed size, but it is must be predefined on library initialization step, size of item depends on hash size and can be vary for different applications.
 Items count should be less than `buf_size/item_size`.
 Buffer has to be reallocated if item appending is necessary.

-User has to define mapreduce item size at initialization.
+Mapreduce item used for variable-length keys and values defined as

-Mapreduce item used for variable-length keys and values defined as following:
+following:

 	// Mapreduce item size must be defined manually due to variable hash size typedef struct ElasticBufItemData {